PhoduCoder/go-marathon/notes-Day7.md

 Strings [Gives index and rune]
 Maps [Gives key and value]
 Channels [Gives value(one at a time until channel is closed)]

+#
+Order of index is guaranteed in slices and strings
+But not guaranteed in maps